systemd/mkosi/mkosi.md

 `bump`

-: Determines the current image version string (as configured with `ImageVersion=`/`--image-version=`), increases its last dot-separated component by one and writes the resulting version string to `mkosi.version`.
+: Bumps the image version from `mkosi.version` and writes the resulting version string to `mkosi.version`.
 This is useful for implementing a simple versioning scheme: each time this verb is called the version is bumped in preparation for the subsequent build.
 Note that `--auto-bump`/`-B` may be used to automatically bump the version after each successful build.